Ultimate Quilotoa Guide: Quilotoa Lake + Quilotoa Loop Trek

 Quilotoa Elevation

-It is important to be aware of the elevation you can expect to experience in Quilotoa.
+It is important to be aware of the elevation you can expect to experience in Quilotoa before planning your trip.
 Quilotoa is 12,841 feet / 3,914 meters at the highest point of the crater rim.
 The elevation is similar while hiking the Quilotoa Loop, though you’ll be headed uphill and downhill at points throughout the trek.

 In comparison, Quito sits at about 9,350 feet / 2,850 meters.
 Quito is the second-highest capital in the world, after La Paz, Bolivia.